Chrom125/T2TyDNA/README.md

 > ⚠️ **Note**: For larger or more complex genomes, additional sequencing technologies (e.g., PacBio HiFi, Hi-C, ONT ultralong) are recommended.
 This pipeline is not suited for such cases.

 ### Purpose
-This repository is intended for:
-1. Ensuring **reproducibility** of genome assembly and annotation workflows.
-2. Running **new strains** for which both R10.4 are available.
+This repository is intended for de novo assembly of Saccharomyces strains for which R10.4 ONT are available.

 > ⚠️ **Note**: This pipeline is provided as-is.
 It will **not** be adapted for individual cases.